shawaiz-khan/prioritx/README.md

 # Prioritx

-Prioritx is a straightforward to-do list app built with React, TailwindCSS, Django, and MongoDB.
+Prioritx is a straightforward to-do list app built with React, TailwindCSS, Node.js, Express, and MongoDB.
 It helps you manage tasks by providing a dashboard, a basic to-do list (add, delete, edit), a completed tasks section, and user login functionality.

 ## Features
 - **Dashboard**: Get an overview of your tasks in one place.